Accounting

 Lecture: 3 Lab: 0 Clinic: 0 Work: 0 Credits: 3

 This course introduces students to professional codes of conduct and ethics adopted by professional associations and state licensing boards for accountants, auditors, and fraud examiners.
 Topics include research and discussions of selected historical and contemporary ethical cases and issues as they relate to accounting and business.
-Upon completion, students should be able to apply codes, Read More
+Upon completion, students should be able to apply codes, … Read More Accounting

 Lecture: 3 Lab: 2 Clinic: 0 Work: 0 Credits: 4